Despite key win, Venezuela's opposition split over strategy

 “Key times are ahead.
 It is true that we have had many different visions and strategies, (but) those differences must be left behind,” he said.

-The next presidential election is set for 2024, but some are pushing for an effort to oust Maduro sooner.
+The next presidential election is set for 2024, but some are pushing for an effort to oust Maduro sooner — and officials are not making that easy either.

 Venezuela’s constitution allows a referendum to remove a president who has served at least half his term.
-A few groups this month filed petitions to start the process and the electoral authorities allowed them to go forward — though Guaidó and others expressed skepticism about their intentions.
+A few groups this month filed petitions to start the process and the electoral council on Friday set the rules: The groups must gather nearly 4.2 million signatures in just a 12-hour period on Saturday at only 1,200 points around the country.

 In Barinas, the opposition united behind one candidate and won over people like Maria Bolivar, who is formally employed by a public hospital but long since stopped working as her $7 monthly wage was not enough to feed herself.